 - special protections for individuals under 16 years of age.

-In addition to the requirement to delete personal data when a person revokes their consent, the GDPR provides individuals an explicit right to erasure.
+In addition to the requirement to delete personal data when a person revokes their consent, the GDPR in Canada provides individuals an explicit right to erasure.
 In general, this means that a data subject has the right to have their personal information erased without undue delay in certain circumstances.
 These circumstances include: